Updated Cancellation Policy - Coronavirus

 Volunteers who have not secured comprehensive travel insurance will receive a credit to the value they have paid for their project, and will be able to use this credit for the same project in the future.
 This new trip can be taken at any point.

-If you choose not to travel and cancel your programme within 1-30 days of your project start date, and the project country or your country of origin have no travel restrictions in place, you will not be eligible for a refund.
-You will be able to postpone your programme for 12 months, subject to paying any increases in project fees at the new time of booking.
+If you choose not to travel and cancel your programme within 1-30 days of your project start date, you will be able to postpone your programme for 12 months, subject to paying any increases in project fees at the new time of booking.

 4. Cancellation or curtailment whilst on the project: